Ajanta Caves Travel Guide – Complete Visitor & Photography Handbook

 1. The Story of Ajanta Caves – India’s Timeless Buddhist Art

-The Ajanta Caves date back to between the 2nd century BCE and the 6th century CE, created in two distinct phases by Buddhist monks and artists.
-There are 30 rock-cut caves, each serving as a monastery (Vihara) or prayer hall (Chaitya).
-The murals inside depict stories from the Jataka tales — past lives of Lord Buddha — filled with emotions, details, and symbolism that still feel alive today.
+The Ajanta Caves were carved in two distinct phases — an early Hinayana phase around the 2nd century BCE, and a much more developed Mahayana phase concentrated in the 5th century CE under Vakataka dynasty patronage.
+There are 30 rock-cut caves in total, each serving as either a monastery (vihara) or a prayer hall (chaitya).
+The murals inside depict stories from the Jataka tales — the past lives of the Buddha — rendered with an emotional and narrative detail that still feels alive today, 1,500 years later.

 💡 Tip: Don’t rush through — spend at least 3–4 hours exploring the caves slowly.